-During the warmer months and public holidays it’s highly recommended to book your site so you don’t miss out.
+During the warmer months and public holidays, it’s highly recommended to book your site so you don’tmiss out.
 To stay up to date on the Watchem Lake, join the Watchem Lake group on Facebook where you will find the details of the current caretaker.
-If the caretaker is not available you can pay your camp fees at the Watchem Store.
+A caretaker is on-site, however, if there he/she is not available, you can pay your camp fees at the Watchem Store.

-Its most defiantly worth a look at the older buildings which are sadly no longer operational, the Watchem Primary School, Catholic Church and the old National Australia Bank.
-You can also take a drive over the railway line to see the Watchem Sports oval where it once hosted football, cricket, netball, tennis and hockey.
+Check out the older building historic buildings.
+The Watchem Primary School is no longer in action, however the Catholic Church is now a Community Owned Church.
+Take a drive over the railway line to see the Watchem Sports Oval where it once hosted football, netball, tennis, and hockey.

-As we always bang on about, these rural communities rely on the tourists who come and spend money in the town.
-Do the right thing, pay your camping fees and spend some money at the pub or local store.
+Lastly, we always bang on about rural communities rely on the support from locals and tourists who come and spend money in the town.
+Do the right thing, pay your camping fees, and spend some money at the Watchem Pub or local store.